Zoo Miami: Africa

 The African loop of the zoo offers animals from different locations on Africa.
 Visitors can observe species including reticulated giraffes, pygmy hippos, African bush elephants, eastern black rhinoceroses, greater kudus, nyalas, slender-horned gazelles, Grevy's zebras, giant elands, chimpanzees, mountain bongo, yellow-backed duikers, and okapis.
 Oasis Grill, a small eatery plaza, is situated at the northern end of the African exhibits.
 Zoo Miami has one of the most diverse collections of hoofed stock in the United States.

-Eleven-year-old "Pongo," at sixteen feet the tallest giraffe in the zoo, was euthanized on January 4, 2021, after failing to recover from a foot injury.
+Eleven-year-old "Pongo", at sixteen feet the tallest giraffe in the zoo, was euthanized on January 4, 2021, after failing to recover from a foot injury.

-In June 4, 2025, the zoo received a female Andean bear from the National Zoo.
-And in September 8, she made a public debut in the former gorilla exhibit.
+On June 4, 2025, the zoo received a female Andean bear from the National Zoo.
+On September 8, she made a public debut in the former gorilla exhibit.

 Amazon and Beyond

 Amazon and Beyond, situated in the zoo's northwest corner, opened on December 6, 2008, and is a collection of South America animals.
 This area has 27 acre dedicated to the flora and fauna of South America, and is subdivided into four distinct areas: Village Plaza, Cloud Forest, Amazon Flooded Forest, and Atlantic Forest.
 Three areas represent native habitats that are found in the Amazonian region—the "cloud forest", the Amazon River basin, and the Atlantic Forest-Pantanal—with species such as giant otters, jaguars, Orinoco crocodiles, giant anteaters, black howler monkeys, black-handed spider monkeys, Hoffmann's two-toed sloths, harpy eagles, bats, poison dart frogs, and various Amazonian fish.

 Nearby is a yard for guanacos and Chacoan peccaries.